IBM/universal-connectors/input-plugin/logstash-input-jdbc/README.md

 **Note:** this will prevent deduplication completely when there are 2 pods in the set.

-**Note:** since all configurations are equal for all pods per Connection added, there's no option to enable failover
+**Note:** since all configurations are equal for all pods per connection added, there's no option to enable failover

 ### Guardium Data Protection